Judith Rodin

-Judith Rodin (born Judith Seitz, September 9, 1944) is a philanthropist with a long history in U.S. higher education.
-She was the president of the Rockefeller Foundation from 2005 until 2017.
-From 1994 to 2004, Rodin served as the 7th permanent president of the University of Pennsylvania, and the first permanent female president of an Ivy League university.
+Judith Rodin (born Judith Seitz, September 9, 1944) is an American research psychologist, executive, university president, and global thought-leader.
+She served as the 12th president of the Rockefeller Foundation from 2005 to 2017.
+From 1994 to 2004, Rodin served as the 7th president of the University of Pennsylvania, and the first permanent female president of an Ivy League university.
+She is known for her significant contributions to the fields of behavioral medicine and health psychology, higher education, and philanthropy, as well as championing the concepts of impact investing and resilience.

 Early life and education

-Rodin was born Jewish in Philadelphia, Pennsylvania.
-She was the younger of two daughters of Morris and Sally Seitz.
+Rodin was born in Philadelphia, Pennsylvania, on September 9, 1944, as Judith Seitz.
+She grew up in a middle-class Jewish family and was the younger of two daughters of Morris and Sally Seitz.
 She graduated with honors from the Philadelphia High School for Girls and won an undergraduate scholarship to the University of Pennsylvania.

 At Penn, Rodin majored in psychology and graduated from the university's College for Women with a B.A. in 1966.
 She was the president of Penn's Women's Student Government and led the groundwork for the merger with the Men's Student Government that ultimately formed the Student Committee on Undergraduate Education (SCUE) in 1965 that led to the co-education of the College of Arts and Sciences.
 She went on to earn a Ph.D. from Columbia University, which she received in 1970.
-Rodin also completed some postdoctoral research at the University of California at Irvine in 1971.
+Rodin completed postdoctoral research at the University of California at Irvine in 1971.